-Family Business New Zealand is proud to present the Family Business Insights - NZ Conference taking place on Thursday, 10 June 2021 at the Sofitel Auckland Viaduct Harbour.
+Family Business New Zealand is proud to present the Family Business Insights New Zealand Conference on Tuesday, 21 June 2022 at the Hilton Auckland.

 Bringing together the New Zealand family business community, immerse yourself in this half-day premier event as you connect, share and grow with your peers.

 Boasting an unrivalled conference program, be inspired by high calibre speakers and a keynote presentation exploring topics including the importance of succession planning and transitioning to the next generation, corporate social responsibility, and what measures to put in place to create a sustainable business and lasting legacy.